ngs-docs/2021-GGG298/Week7-Git_and_GitHub_for_file_tracking_and_sharing/README.md

 You should see the following message:

->On branch master
+>On branch main
->Your branch is up to date with 'origin/master'.
+>Your branch is up to date with 'origin/main'.
 >
 >Changes not staged for commit:
   (use "git add <file>..." to update what will be committed)